WWE News: Hall Of Famer Talks About Having Real-Life Issues With Ric Flair

 As documented by Fightful, DDP discussed the matter back in 2017, revealing that their backstage feud had been "on and off" throughout the years.
 Following their exchange at the autograph convention, they went for a ride on a private jet and went out to dinner for DDP's birthday.

-However, despite having problems with each other, DDP also credited Flair for helping his career.
+However, despite their problems with each other, DDP also credited Flair for helping his career.
 He even thanked his former foe in his own Hall of Fame speech.

 According to DDP, the legend was instrumental in him winning his first World Championship in 1999.
 Flair held the title at the time, and he was more than willing to put his opponent over.

-This was also a period in history where WCW was populated with a lot of egos with sway backstage.
+This was also a period in history where WCW was populated with lots of wrestlers who supposedly had a big ego.
 Flair, Hulk Hogan and other performers were known for doing being unwilling to give up their spots, so Flair doing the favor for DDP meant a lot to the veteran at the time.

 Flair is still riding high in the industry.
 As The Inquisitr recently documented, he's currently involved in a storyline romance with Lacey Evans on WWE television.